Pat Steir

-Steir has had retrospectives and exhibitions all over the world, including the Tate Gallery in London, and shows at the Brooklyn Museum and the New Museum of Contemporary Art that traveled throughout Europe.
-She has won numerous awards for her work, and is thoroughly represented in major museum collections in the United States and abroad, including the Metropolitan Museum of Art and the Museum of Modern Art in New York City and the Tate Gallery.
-She is a founding board member of Printed Matter bookshop in New York City, and of the landmark feminist journal, Heresies, first published in 1977.
-Steir has also taught art at Parsons School of Design, Princeton University and Hunter College.
-She has lived and worked primarily in New York City as an adult.
-She lives in Greenwich Village.
+Steir had retrospectives and exhibitions all over the world, including the Tate Gallery in London, and shows at the Brooklyn Museum and the New Museum of Contemporary Art that traveled throughout Europe.
+She won numerous awards for her work, and is thoroughly represented in major museum collections in the United States and abroad, including the Metropolitan Museum of Art and the Museum of Modern Art in New York City and the Tate Gallery.
+She was a founding board member of Printed Matter bookshop in New York City, and of the landmark feminist journal, Heresies, first published in 1977.
+Steir also taught art at Parsons School of Design, Princeton University, and Hunter College.
+She lived and worked primarily in New York City as an adult.
+She lived in Greenwich Village.

 Early life and education

-Steir was born Iris Patricia Sukoneck in 1940 in Newark, New Jersey.
+Steir was born Iris Patricia Sukoneck in Newark, New Jersey, on April 10, 1938 to Judith and Lawrence Sukoneck, owners of a window display company.
 She attended the Pratt Institute in New York (1956–1958), where she was influenced by her teachers Richard Lindner and Phillip Guston, and Boston University College of Fine Arts (1958–1960).
 Steir returned to Pratt and earned a BFA degree in 1962.